 The Freddie Mac Act also establishes LTV limitations on the mortgage loans that Freddie Mac may purchase.
 The LTV is a ratio of (a) the outstanding principal balance of a mortgage loan to (b) the value of the mortgaged property at origination.
-Under the Freddie Mac Act, Freddie Mac may not purchase a mortgage loan if, at the time of purchase, the outstanding principal balance of the mortgage loan exceeds 80% of the value of the mortgaged property unless we have one or more of the following credit protections, which are designed to offset any additional credit losses that may be associated with higher LTVs: mortgage insurance that is on the portion of the outstanding principal balance above 80% and is from a mortgage insurer that we determine is qualified; a seller's agreement to repurchase or replace (for periods and under conditions as we may determine) any mortgage loan that has defaulted; or retention by the seller of at least a 10% participation interest in such mortgage loans.
+Under the Freddie Mac Act, Freddie Mac may not purchase a mortgage loan if, at the time of purchase, the outstanding principal balance of the mortgage loan exceeds 80% of the value of the mortgaged property unless we have one or more of the following credit protections, which are designed to offset any additional credit losses that may be associated with higher LTVs: mortgage insurance that is on the portion of the outstanding principal balance above 80% and is from a mortgage insurer that we determine is qualified; a seller's agreement to repurchase or replace (for periods and under conditions as we may determine) any mortgage loans.
+See "Loan-to-Value Ratio" for the LTV calculation used in the underwriting evaluation process.